 Tips for Washing Shirts with HTV Vinyl

-When using HTV, we often see customers asking this question, "How to wash shirts with heat transfer vinyl?".
+When using HTV(also known as vinyl for shirts), we often see customers asking this question, "How to wash shirts with heat transfer vinyl?".
 So ensuring that you or your customers can clean the htv products correctly is the easiest way to make your products durable.

 Can You Wash and Dry Heat Transfer Vinyl?

 Yes, but do not dry clean.
 HTVRONT will provide you with some tips on washing, drying and maintenance guidelines for shirts or bags made with htv, so that your HTV products can last longer.